 Stage Two -

-Should you not be happy with the outcome of Stage one, your complaint will be passed to the Head of Fundraising Operations.
+Should you not be happy with the outcome of Stage One, your complaint will be passed to the Head of Church Engagement and Partnership.
 They will investigate the complaint and respond to you in writing within ten working days of the complaint being escalated by you.

 The Head of Church Engagement and Partnership decision will be final.
 If you are a CAP Money Plus client and your complaint is regarding the CAP Money Plus debt counselling service or a debt advisor, then you should follow the CAP Debt Help complaints procedure - as a different team handles these complaints.